OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 - Extrapolation in the feature space should be minimized,

 Latin Hypercube and sampling optimization using LHS is explained in detail in @minasny2006conditioned and @shields2016generalization.
+For @brus2015balanced, LHS is just a special case of **[balanced sampling](http://www.antongrafstrom.se/balancedsampling/)** i.e. sampling based on allocation in feature space.
-The [lhs package](https://github.com/bertcarnell/lhs) also contains numerous examples of how to implement for (non-spatial) data.
+The [lhs package](https://github.com/bertcarnell/lhs) also contains numerous examples of how to implement LHS for (non-spatial) data.

 Here we use an implementation of the LHS available in the **clhs** package [@Roudier2011]: